 - ⇒ Allow the paramedics to examine you thoroughly, and agree to be taken to the hospital if they decide it is required. - ⇒ After you have been in a collision, you may not notice right away that you have bruised, broken, and/or torn some part of your body - until some time later.
 Soft tissue damage can take days or weeks to appear.
-Some internal or head injuries can be critical or fatal, but initially may not appear too serious. - ⇒ Your initial treatment costs will be paid by Alberta Health Care, by your own private health insurance coverage(s), by the "Section B" portion of the motorist's insurance (another reason for you to get the motorist's information), and/or by the "Section B" portion of your own automobile insurance.
-At this stage you should focus on contacting your private health insurance and the Section B automobile insurance company - see further discussion in the "Follow-Up Action" section below.
+Some internal or head injuries can be critical or fatal, but initially may not appear too serious. - ⇒ Your initial treatment costs will be paid by Alberta Health Care, and by your own private health insurance coverage(s) - also by the "Section B" portion of the motorist's insurance (another reason for you to get the motorist's information), and/or by the "Section B" portion of your own automobile insurance.
+At this stage you should focus on contacting Alberta Health Care and your private health insurance and automobile insurance companies - see further discussion in the "Follow-Up Action" section below.

 - Share Information ⇒ Cooperate with the operator of each vehicle involved, so that everyone can obtain the name of each driver / rider involved, their operator licence number, their insurance company name and policy number, their vehicle description and licence plate number (where applicable).
 You can enter this on the Crash List under "Operator (and Owner) Information".
 If an operator does not own their vehicle, obtain information on the vehicle owner off the vehicle registration.
 Be aware that an operator may try to provide a false name - for example if they are driving without a licence.
 Insist on seeing their operator licence. - ⇒ All operators are lawfully obliged to remain at the scene of the accident until this information is exchanged, or the Police arrive and complete their report.
-If the driver(s) does not cooperate with exchanging this information, call the Police at the "Non-Emergency" numbers above and ask for their advice, or if they might attend the scene.
-If the driver(s) leaves the scene, get their plate number and description for the Police. - ⇒ If you are not able to do this, have a companion do it for you.
+If the driver(s) does not cooperate with exchanging this information, call the Police at the "Non-Emergency" numbers above and ask for their advise, or if they might attend the scene.
+If the driver(s) leaves the scene, get their plate number and description for the Police. - ⇒ If you are not able to do this, have a companion do it for you otherwise, wait to get it from the Police Report.

 Survey The Scene ⇒ Use the Crash Scene template to record such things as street names, traffic signs and/or lights, nearest street address, time, date, road & weather conditions, the direction of travel of you & the other involved vehicles, the collision point, the skid marks, and where all the vehicles (including your bike) came to a stop after the crash.
-If available, take photographs of the Crash Scene - particularly the damage to the vehicle and your bicycle, the
+If available, take a photograph of the Crash Scene - particularly the damage, the location of the motor vehicle(s)